osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     Landscapes:
     	- New Nuclear Power Plant Building
     		- Explodes and releases massive amounts of fallout that travels down wind
+    	- Moon maps:
+	        - Removed clouds (there is no atmosphere on the moon of course.. :P)
+	        - Decreased darkness (fog) slightly on moon maps
+	        - Increased diffuse and reduced ambient light to reflect actual moon lighting (shadows are pitch black)
         - Tweaked surround texture for desert maps some so its a little less repetitive looking

     Other: